Ansattprofil

 His research focuses on Bayesian econometrics, energy economics, financial econometrics and macroeconometrics.
 He has published in several leading academic journals.

-Francesco serves the academia in several roles: he is in the editorial board of the following journals: Annals of Applied Statistics; International Journal of Forecasting; Journal of Applied Econometrics; Studies in Nonlinear Dynamics and Econometrics.
-He is also member of the executive committee of the Society of Nonlinear Dynamics and Econometrics and of the steering commette of the Italian Econometric Association.
+Francesco serves the academia in several roles: he is in the editorial board of the following journals: Annals of Applied Statistics; International Journal of Forecasting; Journal of Applied Econometrics; Spatial Economic Analysis; Studies in Nonlinear Dynamics and Econometrics.
+He is also president of the Society of Nonlinear Dynamics and Econometrics.

 Publikasjoner